choderalab/yank/docs/algorithms.rst

 -------------------------

 Since the restraint defines the bound complex, in order to report a standard state binding free energy, we must compute the free energy of releasing the restraint into a volume ``V0`` representing the *standard state volume* to achieve a standard state concentration of 1 Molar.
-More detail of how this free energy fits into the thermodynamic cycle can be found in `theory <theory>`_.
+More detail of how this free energy fits into the thermodynamic cycle can be found in `theory <theory.html>`_.

 Restraint types
 ---------------